 If you find that your washing machine is not working at its best anymore, then it could be due to the drum bearings being damaged.
-Drum bearings are positioned at the back of the drum, and work by letting the inner drum turn smoothly.
+Drum bearings are positioned at the back of the drum, and their job is to help the inner drum turn smoothly.

 There are a few tell-tale signs that will show if your drum bearings are at fault.